 Beyond measuring and reporting, the EPA issued an "Endangerment Finding" under Section 202(a) of the Clean Air Act, concluding that greenhouse gas pollution threatens the public health and welfare of future generations.
 The EPA indicated that it will use data collected through the reporting rules to decide whether to promulgate future greenhouse gas emission limits.
-On April 17, 2012, the EPA issued a final rule that established new source performance standards for volatile organic compounds ("VOC(s)") and sulfur dioxide, an air toxics standard for major sources of oil and natural gas production, and an air toxics standard for major sources of natural gas transmission and storage.
-Since January 1, 2015, all hydraulically fractured or refractured natural gas wells must have be completed using so called "green completion" technology, which significantly reduces VOC emissions.
+On August 16, 2012, the EPA issued a final rule that established new source performance standards for volatile organic compounds ("VOC(s)") and sulfur dioxide, an air toxics standard for major sources of oil and natural gas production, and an air toxics standard for major sources of natural gas transmission and storage.
+The rule required that, starting January 1, 2015, all hydraulically fractured or refractured natural gas wells be completed using reduced emission ("green") completion technology, which significantly reduces VOC emissions.
 Limiting emissions of VOCs will have the co-benefit of also limiting methane, a greenhouse gas.
-These regulations apply to natural gas wells that are hydraulically fractured, or refractured, and to storage tanks and other equipment.
-On May 12 2016, the EPA issued a final rule establishing additional standards for the reduction of methane, volatile organic compounds, and other emissions from new and existing sources in the oil and gas sector.
-Among other requirements, these new standards require green completion technology for hydraulically fractured oil wells.
+These regulations also apply to storage tanks and other equipment in the affected oil and natural gas industry segments.
+On May 12 2016, the EPA issued a final rule establishing additional standards for the reduction of methane, VOCs, and other emissions from new and existing sources in the oil and gas sector.
+Among other requirements, these new standards require green completion technology for new hydraulically fractured or refractured oil wells.